Madoshakalaka/yew-interop/CONTRIBUTING.md

 - `cargo fmt` at the workspace root
 - `cargo check/build/clippy/fix -p <package_name> ...`
-- Instead of writing the commands yourself, the [bin folder of the dev-tool](dev-tool/src/bin) crate has everything you need.
+- The [bin folder of the dev-tool](dev-tool/src/bin) crate has everything you need.
+These will also run in GitHub Actions.

 # Before a PR

-- `cargo run -p dev-tool -bin pr-flow`
+`cargo run -p dev-tool --bin pre-pr`

-## If You Touched the dev-tool Crate
+This will run every test in the [`dev-tool`](dev-tool) crate and also run cargo fmt.